 This is common practice for nurses and therapists who have to carry proof of licensure and national certification regulated by larger entities such as the College of Nurses of Ontario or the Canadian Physiotherapy Association.

 Who will be the authority for regulating the Personal Support Workers?

 A corporation called the Health and Supportive Care Providers Oversight Authority will be considered the leading authority for regulating PSWs.

 The corporation will be composed of members of its appointed board of directors.

 The Act provides details about who qualifies to be appointed to the Authority, who and how a director Authority can be appointed, and rules regarding meetings, elections, and interim boards of directors if needed.

 What is the process of applying for registration with the new authority?

-A PSW who wishes to apply for registration or renew their registration as a licensed healthcare worker must do so according to the Authority’s criteria set forth by the Act.
+A PSW who wishes to apply for registration or renew their registration as a licensed healthcare worker must do so according to the Authority’s criteria set forth by the Ontario’s Health System Act.

-The Chief Executive Officer is the main communicator for PSWs seeking registration and will provide information about whether or not registration is granted or denied based on criteria met or missed.
+The CEO is the main communicator for PSWs seeking registration and will provide information about whether or not registration is granted or denied based on criteria met or missed.

 What are the rules of registration?